sivercone/memory-word-boost/README.md

 is a web application that helps fast learning and memorizing anything

-## Notice

-Project MWB is currently a work in progress
+> NOTE: Project MWB is currently a work in progress

 ## Background and motivation